This Pan

 Type Mode: Use the keyboard to communicate your message and read the generated responses.

-The conversational format uses AI to help organize and clarify the users shared thoughts and concerns.
+The conversational format uses AI to help organize and clarify the user's shared thoughts and concerns.
 The variety of communication options increases the accessibility for both ability (physical and mental) as well as the user's current environment (example: don't want to be overheard vs being home alone).

 3 Processing Styles